drone/docs/content/usage/examples/mysql.md

-+++
+---
-date = "2017-04-15T14:39:04+02:00"
+title: Example using Mysql
-title = "Example using Mysql"
+url: mysql-example

-url = "mysql-example"
+menu:

-[menu.usage]
+  usage:
-  Parent = "usage_examples"
+    weight: 4
-  weight = 4
+    identifier: mysql_example
-  identifier = "mysql-example"
+    parent: usage_examples
-+++
+---

 Example Yaml configuration for a project with a MySQL service dependency.
-Note that the postgres service will be accessiable at `database:3306`.
+Note that the postgres service will be accessible at `database:3306`.

 ```yaml
 pipeline: